 Shaping from sorrow a new love.

-This stanza presents the very different character of the father.
-Here, the father is shown in very callous form, which is not expected from any father on this earth.
+This stanza presents a very different character of the father.
+Here, the father is shown in a very callous form, which is not expected from any father on this earth.
 I am really surprised to see what the father was in the first and second stanza, and how he has become in this stanza.
 Let’s face it; no father in his senses would ever wish his son to go away from him and destroy his life.

 Why would a father want his so to get lost and struggle for life?
 But this is the father who wishes so.
 He wishes that his son should go away from him and return like the prodigal son in the Bible.
 This sort of callousness of the father towards his son shows that he never loved his son.
-However, if we take this stanza in other way round, it will come to our knowledge that the father wishes his son to live and struggle so that his child can learn about the bitterness of his life, and become matured after having encountered the ups and downs of life.
+However, if we take this stanza in another way round, it will come to our knowledge that the father wishes his son to live and struggle so that his child can learn about the bitterness of his life, and become mature after having encountered the ups and downs of life.

 He wants his son to return like a matured man full of experiences.
 This wish of the father may also be because of the tenderness and innocence that his child is going through.
 Anyway, whatever be the reason, the father wishes so he must stand by his child through thick and thin and help him know about the life though most of the things are known by the human beings itself.
 But if you can share your experience with your child, it not only helps him go ahead in his/her life, but also let me take a wise decision when it comes to any hardship in life.
 However, we must know that to err is human.